The Court: Korumburra Magistrates Court

 Whilst the client did confront the complainant, he then turned his back and began to walk away when his friend jumped in to assault the complainant.

 The friend and the complainant initiated the fight and continued it while others joined in.
-The client remained on the outskirts for the majority of the incident until he picked up a pool cue.
-However, he did not strike anyone with the cue and just swung it in the direction of the co-accused.
+The client remained on the outskirts for most of the incident until he picked up a pool cue.
+However, he did not strike anyone with the cue and swung it toward the co-accused.

-On this basis, and following extensive negotiations with the prosecution, we were able to amend the summary heavily and petition the prosecution for a diversion, which they recommended.
+On this basis, and following extensive negotiations with the prosecution, we could amend the summary heavily and petition the prosecution for a diversion, which they recommended.

 Diversion is a program for first-time offenders that allows them to avoid any form of criminal record.
 It essentially means that an offender is diverted out of the court system.
 It is usually not given or recommended for serious offences.

 Once the police informant or the prosecution recommends a diversion, a diversion notice will be filed, and the matter will be listed for a diversion hearing at court.
-A Magistrate will hear the matter and will either grant a diversion or refuse it.
+A Magistrate will hear the matter and either grant or refuse a diversion.

 In this case, due to the client’s limited involvement, we persuaded the prosecution and the court to allow the client to complete the diversion program.